mudler/gluedd-cli/README.md

 Usage example of [gluedd](https://github.com/mudler/gluedd/), inspired from [livedetect](https://github.com/jolibrain/livedetect).

 It reads JPEG streams and webcam and passes to Deepdetect.
 It creates a webserver that can be used to debug the models.
 It also allows to update Items of an OpenHab instance, allowing to connect DeepDetect models with

+## Requirements

+To follow this example case you need (on a rpi3):

+- Docker (to run the DeepDetect API)
+- Golang (to build this project)

 ## Run:

 ### 1) Setup [Deepdetect](https://www.deepdetect.com/) API server: